 I recognize that it has been tough to raise capital these last couple of years, but don’t be tempted to take money from any source.
 This can be a big mistake, with common complaints running the gamut from unreasonable terms, constant pressure, to company takeovers.
 Be vigilant and ask questions.

-A successful entrepreneur-investor agreement better be the beginning of a long-term relationship.
+A successful entrepreneur-investor agreement had better be the beginning of a long-term relationship.
 If you don’t feel excited and energized by your first discussions with an investor, give it some time and do your homework.
 If the feeling doesn’t grow, it may be time to move on.
 It’s better to be alone than to wish you were alone.